-212 This figure includes the 32 SROs registered with the Commission as of June 15, 2012 plus the additional clearing agencies that the Commission has estimated could potentially register in the future to clear security-based swaps.
+This figure includes the 32 SROs registered with the Commission as of June 15, 2012 plus the additional clearing agencies that the Commission has estimated could potentially register in the future to clear security-based swaps.

-clearing agencies.
-Assuming an hourly cost of \$354 for an outside attorney, 213 the Commission estimated that the total annual cost in the aggregate for the six respondent clearing agencies to meet these requirements would be \$2,548,800 (60 hours × \$354 per hour for an outside attorney × 20 Security-Based Swap Submissions × six respondent clearing agencies).
+The Commission also estimated in the Proposing Release that a clearing agency would require 60 hours of outside legal work to assist in the process preparing, reviewing and submitting a Security-Based Swap Submission, based on previous discussions with staff from the clearing agencies.
+Assuming an hourly cost of \$354 for an outside attorney, 213 the Commission estimated that the total annual cost in the aggregate for the six respondent clearing agencies to meet these requirements would be \$2,548,800 (60 hours X \$354 per hour for an outside attorney X 20 Security-Based Swap Submissions X six respondent clearing agencies).
 The Commission did not receive any comments on these estimated burdens in the Proposing Release and is using the estimates for the rules as adopted.